FormularSumo/ECM-1417-Web-Dev/README.txt

   Once all the levels are complete, cards and round points disappear and play again, submit score, and create level buttons appears.

   Create level provides a form allowing the user to create a custom level with their choice of matches in a pair, rows, and columns.
 Appropriate error messages are displayed if non-numeric values are given, there's less than 2 cards or 2 matches, or if the total number of cards would be individible by that number of matches.

+leaderboard.php:
+  Displays message if leaderboard empty
+  Otherwise, displays ordered top 10 scores and their respecitve users for total score across all levels and score per levels Leaderboard is stored on apache server as text file and so is the same for anyone who accesses the game, regardless of cookies or other locally stored data
+  Users can submit new scores at any time and this will get added to the leaderboard.